Structuring Credit Facilities for Private Equity Funds: Subscription, NAV, and Hybrid Loans

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will provide finance counsel with the tools to structure credit facilities for private equity funds, including subscription and net asset value (NAV) based facilities and hybrids that combine aspects of both.
+This CLE course will provide finance counsel with the tools to structure credit facilities for private equity funds, including subscription and net asset value (NAV) based facilities and hybrids that combine aspects of both.
 The panel will contrast the documentation and collateral for subscription vs. NAV loans and review additional issues to address when underwriting and documenting a hybrid transaction.

 - Financing lifecycle of a private equity fund